 In light of Independence Day, I figured I’d make an American classic.
 With a modern twist, of course.

-Kevin’s mom came over on Tuesday and we spent the afternoon making pie.
+My MIL came over on Tuesday and we spent the afternoon making pie.
 As we waited for the pie crust to chill, I taught her how to use Pinterest.
 Pies & pinterest.
-Such is my life!
+Is there anything better?

 Warning: This post is lengthy.
 Lots of photos and lots of text!